All right, news roundup, information overload hour.

 My mother couldn't even bribe me with chicken broth, which I love.

-That's all you have.
+That's all you want.

 I will tell you one funny thing.